AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 ### Using CSP nonce provider to allow inline script

-Beginning version 2.4.7, Magento Open Source and Adobe Commerce supports Content Security Policy (CSP) nonce.
+Beginning version 2.4.7, Magento Open Source and Adobe Commerce support Content Security Policy (CSP) nonce.
 This enhancement introduces a CSP nonce provider, which facilitates the generation of unique nonce strings for each request.
 These nonce strings are then attached to the CSP header.
 You can utilize the `generateNonce` function in `Magento\Csp\Helper\CspNonceProvider` to obtain a nonce string.